greenboxal/doggohub/doc/development/rake_tasks.md

 - `rake spinach` to run the spinach suite
 - `rake spec` to run the rspec suite
 - `rake teaspoon` to run the teaspoon test suite
-- `rake gitlab:test` to run all the tests
+- `rake doggohub:test` to run all the tests

 Note: Both `rake spinach` and `rake spec` takes significant time to pass.
 Instead of running full test suite locally you can save a lot of time by running